Instant Pot Corned Beef and Cabbage is a soul-satisfying meal made with tender corned beef and perfectly cooked potatoes, carrots, and cabbage.

 What is Corned Beef?

 Corned beef is a brisket that has been brined and cured.
-It typically is sold with a pickling mixture made from mustard seeds, peppercorns, dill, allspice, cloves, and a few other spices.
-It is earthy, tangy, and flavors the cured brisket perfectly.
+It typically is sold with a pickling mixture that is made from mustard seeds, peppercorns, dill, allspice, cloves, and a few other spices.
+It is earthy and tangy and flavors the cured brisket perfectly.

-You can purchase corned beef year-round, but they are much easier to find around St. Patrick's Day, as Corned Beef is a classic St. Patrick's Day meal--especially when served with potatoes, carrots, and cabbage.
+You can purchase corned beef year-round, but it is much easier to find around St. Patrick's Day, as Corned Beef, is a classic St. Patrick's Day recipe.

 Notes on Ingredients

 - Corned Beef: This recipe works with both a flat cut or point cut, and no changes to time need to be made.
 I personally prefer the flat cut, as it is leaner but a lot of people like the marbling found in the point cut.